wexample/symfony-dev/README.md

-# A PhpUnit adapter for Symfony 6
+# Development tools for Symfony